Sikhote-Alin: History

+The name might be Manchu for "coastal ridge"., or Nanai for "foresty mountains".

 In the 1910s and 1920s, Sikhote-Alin was extensively explored by Russian geographer and naturalist Vladimir Arsenyev (1872–1930), who described his adventures in several books, notably Dersu Uzala (1923), which in 1975 was turned into an Oscar-winning film by Akira Kurosawa.
 Largely due to his exploration and advocacy, the large Sikhote-Alin and Lazo wildlife refuges were set up in 1935 to preserve the region's unusual wildlife.

 On February 12, 1947, one of the largest meteorite showers in recent history occurred in the mountains range.
 The Sikhote-Alin meteorite exploded in the atmosphere as it fell, raining many tons of metal on an elliptical region about 1.3 km2 in area.
 Craters were formed by the meteorites; the largest was 26 m in diameter.

 In 2001, UNESCO placed "Central Sikhote-Alin" onto the World Heritage List, citing its importance for "the survival of endangered species such as the scaly-sided (Chinese) merganser, Blakiston's fish-owl and the Amur tiger".
-The World Heritage site had a total area of 16319 km2, of which the terrestrial core zone of Sikhote-Alin Zapovednik comprised 3985 km2.
-In 2018, the World heritage site was expanded by 11605 km2 by including Bikin National Park under the name "Bikin River Valley".
+The World Heritage Site had a total area of 16319 km2, of which the terrestrial core zone of Sikhote-Alin Zapovednik comprised 3985 km2.
+In 2018, the World Heritage Site was expanded by 11605 km2 by including Bikin National Park under the name "Bikin River Valley".